-All the screenwriters in Hollywood are pitching their movie ideas to the studio executive.
-Each one has about five seconds to impress him.
+Screenwriters in Hollywood are constantly pitching their movie ideas to studio executives.
+Each one has about five seconds to impress.
 The one sentence they use to describe their story decides whether the studio will read it or not.

-You need to come up with one good sentence to describe your music.
-It has one goal: make people curious.
+Same with you.
+You just need one good sentence to describe your music.
+It has only one goal: Make people curious.
+That’s it.

 I described my band as “a cross between James Brown and the Beatles”.
-Of course not everything I did sounded exactly like that, but that phrase was just-enough to make hundreds of people want to hear more.
-I would see it work, every day, as I told it to people.
-You’d watch their eyes look up, watch their face change as they tried to imagine a cross between James Brown and the Beatles.
-Then they’d say, “Wow — I have to hear this!”.
-And that’s all I wanted.
+Of course not everything I did sounded like that, but that phrase was enough to make people want to hear it.
+I would watch them pause for a second to try to imagine what that might sound like.
+Then they’d say, “Wow — I have to hear this!”
+Mission accomplished.

 The shorter, the better.
 Give them one good sentence and stop talking.
 Let them want to hear more.